Raafeh/100DaysOfCoding/day16/ProblemXSolution.md

 The time complexity of the solution is O(n^2), where n is the number of elements in the input array `nums`.
 This is because, in the worst case, we perform a nested loop over all elements to compare and update the `dp_lengths` and `dp_counts` arrays.

 The space complexity of the solution is O(n), where n is the number of elements in the input array `nums`.
 We use two additional arrays `dp_lengths` and `dp_counts`, each of the same length as the input array, to store the intermediate results.
 Hence, the space complexity is linear with respect to the size of the input array.

+Feel free to explore the repository and adapt the solution to your specific needs.
+Happy Coding!